 A: Unfortunately, no. But you CAN paint right over it/skip tracing that part.
 For the most part, it will be just as easy to skip painting the collar vs. painting it.

 3. Can kids paint?

 A: YES!
 Kids can come paint their own canvas if they are 8 or older.
 They are more than welcome to paint with the help of an adult if they are younger than 8.
-Most of the breweries and locations I partner with allow kids, but please double check with the host.
+Most of the breweries and locations we partner with allow kids, but please double check.